nsbradford/Productivity/README.md

   * **New Music**: new songs I find go in a central "New" playlist which is what I primarily listen to.
 After getting bored of a song, I decide to either remove it from the library, or to add it to a Core playlist and one or more Duplicate playlists.
   * I use Spotify Premium for its discovery features and integrations.
 * **Filesystem organization**
+  * (Turns out that this is extremely similar to Stephen Wolfram's system - see [Leading the Productive Life](https://blog.stephenwolfram.com/2019/02/seeking-the-productive-life-some-details-of-my-personal-infrastructure/))
   * **Put everything in the Cloud** (Google Drive or similar) and enjoy instant access to everything, everywhere - surprisingly handy.
 Keep everything digital instead of physical.
   * **Securely encrypt sensitive files**; macOS makes this easy with encrypted Sparse Bundled Disk Images that you can create with Disk Utility.
+  * **Keep the major directories very general** and only have a few, maybe 3-6, at each level - this makes it much easier to figure out where you categorized things.
   * **Directory structure**: here's the general structure I use.
-Note that I use "Archive" folders in various places to separate things that I'm not actively working on.
+Note that I use "Archive" folders in various places to separate things that I'm not actively working on
 ```
    ~/Documents
       /dev